developingchase/wawkelk/README.md

 # Wireless Analysis With Kismet and ELK
 A project for analyzing Kismet data in the ELK stack.

-Presented at Bsides Idaho 2020.
+Presented at Bsides Idaho 2020 (https://www.youtube.com/watch?v=MU3hu3WuRA0).
+Slides in repo (Wireless Analysis with Kismet and ELK (WAWKELK).pdf).

 # Zero to Hero
 1. Download the Bitnami VM (https://bitnami.com/stack/elk/virtual-machine)